pgoliv-code/pgoliv-code/README.md

-- 👋 Hi, I’m @pgoliv-code
+- 👋 Hi, I’m Priscila!
 - 👀 I’m interested in learning languages and developing exciting projects!
-- 🌱 I’m currently learning web development fundamentals
+- 🌱 I’m currently learning web development fundamentals.
+I'm enrolled in a Full Stack Dev Bootcamp.
-- 💞️ I’m looking to collaborate on small and exciting projects!
+- 💞️ I’m looking forward to collaborating on small and exciting projects!
 For now, I'm more experienced in FrontEnd.
-- 📫 How to reach me: (:
+- 📫 How to reach me: pguillen.oliv@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I tried being a lawyer and an administrative assistant before.
 LOL